githubtraining/training-manual/docs/app_github_events.md

 ![office hours on Zoom](https://user-images.githubusercontent.com/16547949/43785117-aaf1b078-9a33-11e8-86fe-294fcfefd1bd.png)

 Remote office hours allow people from any location to call in and ask their questions in a low-pressure environment.
-We find remote office hours to be most successful when they're scheduled in advance, in a time that is aimable to all employees, and communicated thoroughly.
+We find remote office hours to be most successful when they're scheduled in advance, in a time that is amiable to all employees, and communicated thoroughly.

 ### Lunch & learn